Bill Irwin: Early life

-Irwin was born in Santa Monica, California, the son of Elizabeth (née Mills), a teacher, and Horace G. Irwin, an aerospace engineer.
+Irwin was born in Santa Monica, California, to Elizabeth (née Mills), a teacher, and Horace G. Irwin, an aerospace engineer.
 He graduated from Oberlin College in 1974 and attended Ringling Brothers and Barnum & Bailey Clown College the following year.
 In 1975, he helped found the Pickle Family Circus in San Francisco, California.
-He credits his experience with the circus, performing in schools under the Comprehensive Employment and Training Act, as having made him a working artist.
+He credits his experience with the circus, and performing in schools under the Comprehensive Employment and Training Act, as having made him a working artist.
 In 1979, Irwin left the company to pursue stage work.

 Career

 Creator and writer

 Irwin has created several highly regarded stage shows that incorporate elements of clowning, often in collaboration with composer Doug Skinner.
-These works included The Regard of Flight (1982), which ran on Broadway at the Vivian Beaumont Theatre in April 1987 for 17 performances.
-Largely New York (1989), Fool Moon (1993), The Harlequin Studies (2003), and Mr. Fox: A Rumination (2004).
+These works included The Regard of Flight (1982), which ran on Broadway at the Vivian Beaumont Theatre in April 1987 for 17 performances, Largely New York (1989), Fool Moon (1993), The Harlequin Studies (2003), and Mr. Fox: A Rumination (2004).
 Mr. Fox is a production that Irwin has worked on for years, a biography of 19th century clown George Washington Lafayette Fox that also has autobiographical elements.
 In 2013, he teamed with his occasional partner David Shiner to create and perform in the Off-Broadway "clowning revue-with-music" Old Hats along with actress and musician Nellie McKay.
 Old Hats won the 2013 Drama Desk Award for Outstanding Revue.
 Old Hats was revived in New York City in 2016, with Shiner and Irwin returning and a new third performer, musician Shaina Taub, performing with her band between the sketches.

 He adapted Molière's play Les Fourberies de Scapin as a comedy called Scapin, and has played the title role in several productions.
 He appeared in the play at the off-Broadway Roundabout Theatre Company Laura Pels Theatre in January through March 1997, after performing in the play at the Seattle Rep. His adaptation allowed him to incorporate his signature clowning routines into the course of the action.

-In 1996, Irwin performed with The Cadets Drum and Bugle Corps at the 1996 Summer Olympics, in a "band on the run" sequence where he played Dr. Hubert Peterson of the fictitious Federation of United Marching Associations of America.
+Irwin performed with The Cadets Drum and Bugle Corps at the 1996 Summer Olympics, in a "band on the run" sequence where he played Dr. Hubert Peterson of the fictitious Federation of United Marching Associations of America.